bolderflight/ams5915/README.md

 The *ams5915_example* targets creates an executable for communicating with the sensor using I2C communication.
 The example target also has a *_hex* for creating the hex file to upload to the microcontroller.

 ## Namespace
-This library is within the namespace *sensors*.
+This library is within the namespace *bfs*.

 ## Methods